 The UK’s National Institute for Health and Care Excellence (NICE) recommends patients be offered topiramate or propranolol to manage long-term migraines, under close physician supervision.

-Acupuncture has been found to be an effective treatment for migraine headaches.
+Acupuncture has been found to be an effective treatment for severe headaches.
 This is good news for us in Hong Kong where Chinese medicine is an integral part of life.
 Interestingly, acupuncture is offered in the UK’s public health service (NHS) as a migraine treatment if other medications have not been effective.

 If migraines or headaches are affecting your quality of life, it’s important to be proactive and seek treatment from your physician, a complementary medicine practitioner, or a HK-registered Chinese medicine practitioner.